 - Follow all lockout-tagout procedures

-- Make sure the centrifuge is not running and is at stand-still
+- Make sure the centrifuge is not running and is powered off and at stand-still

 - Ensure the operator is using the proper PPE